Status

 • A PC compliant with Docker installation as per requirements available here.

-• Access to Wirepas Massive stack.
+• Access to Wirepas Mesh stack binary.
 To request access just create a ticket in the Developer Portal following this link and select “Stack Sharefile account request” in Request Type.

 • Microsoft Visual Studio Code available here.